Carreau/jupyter-book/keyboardshortcut.md

 Also, if like me you are not a huge fan of Javascript, you prefer to avoid rewriting anonymous function in your config file.

 An action is, in its simplest form a name given to a sequence of API call done in the notebook frontend.
 Some action are already pre-defined in Jupyter/IPython, and we prefix their name by `ipython`.
 Extension can also register their own action to be used.
+The API and naming of action, is still in flux, so what you read here is still approximate.